cloud-ark/kubeplus/README.rst

 KubePlus is an open technology designed to deliver composable PaaSes on Kubernetes

-KubePlus Platform Kit is designed to simplify composition of a custom PaaS using Kubernetes Operators.
+KubePlus Platform Kit simplifies composition of a custom PaaS using Kubernetes Operators.

 * It brings consistency across multiple Kubernetes Operators with our Operator development guidelines.